Express Melts & Sandwiches

 • Corporate Catering: Local businesses for meetings and lunch service

-The Market Gap: Hospital cafeteria closes at 7pm.
-In Hornell, the only options after hours—and the only fast options during the day—are McDonald's and limited gas station food.
-Fast food gets old.
-Healthcare workers, college students, and working families deserve better.
+The Market Gap: In Hornell, the only fast options are McDonald's and limited gas station food.
+Healthcare workers, college students, and working families deserve better, higher-quality, convenient food.

-Our primary focus is hospital staff and patients, but the market extends well beyond.
-With my wife's gas station connections, college campuses nearby, and a robust event calendar through Hornell Partners For Growth, we have multiple revenue streams from day one.
+Our primary focus is hospital staff, but the market extends well beyond.
+With a co-owner managing the gas station across the street, college campuses nearby, and a robust event calendar, we have multiple revenue streams from day one.

 Competitive Edge